What is the GP Records Folder Service Card & what does it allow me to see?

-Linkage codes (also called linkage keys) are 3 codes that the NHS uses to protect your GP medical record and keep it secure for you.
-When you have obtained the keys, you can simply enter the 3 codes into the GP Records Folder tool.
+Linkage codes (also known as linkage keys) are 3 codes that the NHS uses to protect your GP medical record and keep it secure for you.

 How do I obtain my linkage keys?